SRH-NC/Diabetes_Prediction/README.md

 The first step in building the hyperparameter run is to configure and run the training job using ScriptRunConfig.
 This step defines the training enviroument, compute target, training script and default parameters.

 The next step is to configure the hyperparameters using HyperDriveConfig.
-The two hyperparameters I defined for the SVM model are various kernels and penalty (or C) values.
+The two hyperparameters defined for the SVM runs and their range values are:
+* kernels - choice('linear', 'rbf', 'poly', 'sigmoid')
+* penalty (or C) - choice(0.5, 1, 1.5) values.

+RandomParameterSampling was used to randomly select parameters from the search space during trainig.

 The kernal parameters are an important role in SVM classification.
 Here different kernel parameters are used as a tuning parameter to improve the classification accuracy.
 There are four different types of kernels (Linear, Polynomial, RBF, and Sigmoid) that are popular in SVM classifier.
 Each type of kernal was used for various hyperparameter tuning runs.